Robust approximate Bayesian inference: Introduction

-However, the aforementioned approaches are not without limitations.
-In particular, robust posterior distributions derived from robust estimating functions have two drawbacks: the empirical likelihood is not computable for very small sample sizes and for moderate sample sizes appears to have always heavy tails; posterior distributions based on the quasi-likelihood can be easily obtained only for scalar parameters.
-The restricted likelihood approach of \cite{lewis2014bayesian}, as well as the previous approaches based on estimating equations can be computationally cumbersome with robust $M$-estimating functions in the context of LMM (see Sect.~\ref{sec:application}).
-The solution of embedding in a larger structure has the cost of eliciting a prior distribution for the extra parameters introduced in the analysis.
-Moreover, the statistical procedures derived under an embedded model are not necessarily robust in a broad sense, since the larger model may still be too restricted in the space of all distributions.
-Finally, the tilted and the weighted likelihood approaches refer to concepts of robustness that are not directly related to the one considered in this paper.
+The aforementioned approaches may present some drawbacks.
+The empirical likelihood is not computable for small sample sizes and posterior distributions based on the quasi-likelihood can be easily obtained only for scalar parameters.
+The restricted likelihood approach of \cite{lewis2014bayesian}, as well as all the approaches based on estimating equations can be computationally cumbersome with some robust $M$-estimating functions (such as, for instance, those used in linear mixed effects models).
+The tilted and the weighted likelihood approaches refer to concepts of robustness that are not directly related to the one considered in this paper, which is based on the influence function \citep{hampel1986,huber2009robust}.
+Finally, the idea of embedding the model in a larger structure has the cost of requiring the elicitation of a prior distribution for the extra parameters introduced.
+Moreover, the statistical procedures derived under an embedded model are not necessarily robust in a broad sense, since the larger model may still be too restricted.